avadheshy/notes/Python/interveiw.md

 ## 11. Iterator (iter and next)

 ### Definition
+An iterator is an object in Python that allows you to iterate (loop) over a sequence of elements one at a time.
 An object that implements the iterator protocol (`__iter__` and `__next__` methods).
+## Difference: iterable provides an iterator, iterator gives next item.

 ```python
 # Creating an iterator